catmaid/CATMAID/API_CHANGELOG.md

   parameter.

 - `POST /{project_id}/volumes/skeleton-innervations`:
   Get a list of all volume/skeleton combinations that intersect.
-This can be constrained by volume annotation, skeleton IDs, cable length and node count.
+Skeletons are provided with a 'skeleton_ids' parameter.
+This can be constrained by volume annotation, cable length and node count.

 ### Modifications